What to do when your dream car has a loan on it.

-What does it mean when a car under finance?
+What does it mean when a car is under finance?

-If a car is under finance it means that it’s not completely paid for yet and is used as security for a loan.
+If a car is under finance it means that the current owner hasn’t completely paid off a secured car loan.
 Secured car loans use the car as collateral in case the borrower defaults on the loan.
 If a borrower misses a payment, the bank will repossess the car.

 Cars purchased with unsecured loans, credit cards or cash are not under finance because the buyer has paid for the car with their own money or with a loan that they’re personally held accountable for.

-Why is it difficult to purchase a car with an outstanding debt on it?
+Why is it hard to buy a car with a loan on it?

-How do you actually buy a car that has money owed on it?
+How can I buy a car with a loan on it?

 Dealers are required to prove cars aren’t under any sort of financing, however, private sellers aren’t subject to the same regulations.

 It’s possible to buy a car that the owner hasn’t already paid off yet.
 But you’ll need to make sure that you aren’t signing up for more debt than you bargained for by making sure the title is free.

 Not worth the effort?
 Check out our car loans page to learn about your other financing options.